Lucius Julius Caesar (consul 64 BC)

 Lucius Julius Caesar was a Roman politician and senator who was consul in 64 BC.
-A supporter of his cousin, the Roman dictator Gaius Julius Caesar, Lucius was a key member of the senatorial coalition which strove to avoid civil war between the Senate and his nephew Mark Antony in the aftermath of Caesar's assassination in 44 BC.
+A supporter of his distant cousin, the Roman dictator Gaius Julius Caesar, Lucius was a key member of the senatorial coalition which strove to avoid civil war between the Senate and his nephew Mark Antony in the aftermath of Caesar's assassination in 44 BC.

+Early life

+A member of the patrician Julii Caesares, Lucius Julius Caesar was the son of the homonymous consul of 90 BC and Fulvia.
+Lucius had a sister named Julia who was the wife of Marcus Antonius Creticus, with whom she had several children, among them Mark Antony.
+After her first husband's death Julia married Publius Cornelius Lentulus Sura.

 Early career

-A member of the patrician gens Julia, Lucius Julius Caesar was the son of the homonymous consul of 90 BC and Fulvia.
 He began his political career serving as quaestor in Asia in 77 BC, probably under Terentius Varro.
 By 69 BC, Lucius had been elected augur, and by the end of 67 BC, he had served in the office of praetor.

 Lucius Caesar was then elected consul for 64 BC, serving alongside Gaius Marcius Figulus.
 During his consulship, senatorial decrees were passed which limited the number of attendants who could accompany candidates during election campaigns.
 Action was also taken that year against certain guilds and societies deemed subversive and prohibited celebration of the ludi Compitalicii.
 During the following year (63 BC), he, together with his cousin Gaius Julius Caesar, was appointed duumviri perduellionis for the purpose of bringing the senator Gaius Rabirius to trial for perduellio committed during Saturninus' riot in 100 BC.

 Later that same year, during the Catilinarian conspiracy, the senate met after discovery of a plot within the city and apprehension of conspirators.
 Among them was Lucius' brother-in-law Publius Cornelius Lentulus Sura, whom Lucius denounced.
 At a later meeting on the urban conspirators' fate, Lucius was among the former consuls who voted for the death penalty.

+Lucius is believed by modern scholars to have served as censor in 61 BC based on an inscription from 58 BC in Delos.